-- Entanglement or entrapment of a protected species (i.e., an animal is entangled in a line or cannot or does not leave a moon pool of its own volition). - Injury of a protected species (e.g., the animal appears injured or lethargic). - Interaction, or contact with equipment by a protected species. - Any observation of a leatherback sea turtle within a moon pool (regardless of whether it appears injured, or an interaction with equipment or entanglement/entrapment is observed).

-As soon as personnel and/or diver safety is ensured, report the incident to NMFS by contacting the appropriate expert for 24-hour response, until contact is made.
-Contact information for reporting is as follows:

-- Marine mammals: contact Southeast Region's Marine Mammal Stranding Hotline at 1-877-433-8299. - Sea turtles: contact Brian Stacy, Veterinary Medical Officer at 352-283-3370.
-If unable to reach Brian Stacy, contact Lyndsey Howell at 301-301-3061.
-This includes the immediate reporting of any observation of a leatherback sea turtle within a moon pool. - Other protected species (e.g., giant manta ray, oceanic whitetip shark, or Gulf sturgeon): contact the ESA Section 7 biologist at 301-427-8413 (nmfs.psoreview@noaa.gov). - Report all incidents to takereport.nmfsser@noaa.gov.

-Minimum reporting information is described below.

-- 1. Time, date, water depth, and location (latitude/longitude) of the first discovery of the animal; - 2.
-Name, type, and call sign of the vessel in which the event occurred; - 3.
-Equipment being utilized at time of observation; - 4.
-Species identification (if known) or description of the animal involved; - 5.
-Approximate size of animal; - 6.
-Condition of the animal during the event and any observed injury/behavior; - 7.
-Photographs or video footage of the animal, only if able; and - 8.
-General narrative and timeline describing the events that took place.

-After the appropriate contact(s) have been made for guidance/assistance, you may call BSEE at 985-722-7902 (24 hours/day) for questions or additional guidance on recovery assistance needs (if still required) and continued monitoring requirements.
-You may also contact this number if you do not receive a timely response from the appropriate contact(s) listed above.
-Minimum post-incident reporting includes all information described above (1 through 8) in addition to the following:
+- Entanglement or entrapment of a protected species (i.e., an animal is entangled in a line or cannot or does not leave a moon pool of its own volition). - Injury of a protected species (e.g., the animal appears injured or lethargic). - Interaction, or contact with equipment by a protected species. - Any observation of a leatherback sea turtle within a moon pool (regardless of whether it appears injured, or an interaction with equipment or entanglement/entrapment is observed). - 1.
+As soon as personnel and/or diver safety is ensured, report the incident to National Marine Fisheries Service (NMFS) by contacting the appropriate expert for 24-hr response.
+If you do not receive an immediate response, you must keep trying until contact is made.
+Any failed attempts should be documented.
+Contact information for reporting is as follows: - a.
+Marine mammals: contact Southeast Region's Marine Mammal Stranding Hotline at 1-877-433-8299. - b.
+Sea turtles: contact Brian Stacy, Veterinary Medical Officer at 352-283-3370.
+If unable to reach Brian Stacy, contact Lyndsey Howell at (301) 301-3061.
+This includes the immediate reporting of any observation of a leatherback sea turtle within a moon pool. - c.
+Other protected species (e.g., giant manta ray, oceanic whitetip shark, or Gulf sturgeon): contact the ESA Section 7 biologist at 301-427-8413 (nmfs.psoreview@noaa.gov) and Report All Incidents to takereport.nmfsser@noaa.gov. - d.
+Minimum reporting information is described below: - i.
+Time, date, water depth, and location (latitude/longitude) of the first discovery of the animal; - ii.
+Name, type, and call sign of the vessel in which the event occurred; - iii.
+Equipment being utilized at time of observation; - iv.
+Species identification (if known) or description of the animal involved; - v.
+Approximate size of animal; - vi.
+Condition of the animal during the event and any observed injury/behavior; - vii.
+Photographs or video footage of the animal, only if able; and - viii.
+General narrative and timeline describing the events that took place. - 2.
+After the appropriate contact(s) have been made for guidance/assistance as described under 1 above, you may call BSEE at 985-722-7902 (24 hours/day) for questions or additional guidance on recovery assistance needs (if still required) and continued monitoring requirements.
+You may also contact this number if you do not receive a timely response from the appropriate contact(s) listed in 1. above.

-1. NMFS liaison or stranding hotline that was contacted for assistance;

-- 2. For moon pool observations or interactions: - 3.
-Size and location of moon pool within vessel (e.g., hull door or no hull door); - 4.
-Whether activities in the moon pool were halted or changed upon observation of the animal; and - 5.
+- a.
+Minimum post-incident reporting includes all information described above (under 1.d.i-viii) in addition to the following: - i.
+NMFS liaison or stranding hotline that was contacted for assistance; - ii.
+For moon pool observations or interactions: - iii.
+Size and location of moon pool within vessel (e.g., hull door or no hull door); - iv.
+Whether activities in the moon pool were halted or changed upon observation of the animal; and - v.
 Whether the animal remains in the pool at the time of the report, or if not, the time/date the animal was last observed.

-Reporting of Observations of Protected Species within an Enclosed Moon Pool
+Reporting of Observations of Protected Species Within an Enclosed Moon Pool